runz0rd/mapper-php/README.md

 ```

 ### Validation
-Validation will check your mapped model's property types, custom rules, and whether the property is requried or not.
+Validation will check your mapped model's property types, custom rules, and whether the property is required or not.

 Validate your mapped models with ValidatableTrait, by providing it with the desired validation action: